RVHUSA/CSS-frameworks-ca/README.md

 ## AI Assistance

-AI (ChatGPT) was used alongside the module to help explain concepts and show examples of how things can be done for better understanding.
+AI (ChatGPT) was used alongside the modules to provide more detailed explanations of concepts, improve my understanding, and help resolve issues that arose during the process.
+This contributed to a deeper understanding and allowed me to learn a great deal throughout the project.

 Specifically, AI was used to: